scroll-tech/scroll/specs/CrossDomainMessaging.md

 The difference is that the sender of the L2 transactions for arbitrary messages and enforced transactions are the aliased `L1ScrollMessenger` contract address and an EOA account correspondingly.
 In addition, we provide several standard token gateways to make users easier to deposit ETH and other standard tokens including ERC-20, ERC-677, ERC-721, and ERC-1155.
 In essence, these gateways encode token deposits to a message and send it to the `L1ScrollMessenger` contract.
-You can find more details about L1 token gateways in the [Deposit](Deposit.md) doc.
+You can find more details about L1 token gateways in the [Deposit](Deposit.md) page.

 As depicted in the Figure 1, both arbitrary messages and enforced transactions are appended to message queue stored in the `L1MessageQueue`.
 The `L1MessageQueue` contract provides two function `appendCrossDomainMessage` and `appendEnforcedTransaction` for appending arbitrary messages and enforced transactions correspondingly.